ICHEC/ExSeisDat/README.md

     # cd $HOME
     # rm -rf /path/to/build/directory

 CMake should find the necessary MPI and FFTW libraries automatically.
+It also searches for the C and C++ compilers in the CC and CXX environmental variables.

 ### Specifying MPI